k9mail/k9mail-docs/docs/en/current/settings/account.md

 Available options:

 * No (Always display the *Show pictures* button)
-* From contacts (when the sender is in your Contacts)
+* From contacts (Display images automatically if the sender is in your Contacts)
 * From anyone (Never display the *Show pictures* button)

 ### Mark as read when opened
-Uncheck this to not mark messages as read when you open them.
+Check this to mark messages as read when you open them (the default).

 Independent of what you select here, you can always select *Mark as read* or *Mark unread* from the menu when viewing a message.